jwadams93/webSocketPalindrome/README.md

 #webSocketPalindrome

-Instructions and Testing by Kaiser Clipston
+Instructions and Testing by Kaiser Clipston @kclipston

 This program takes in a string input over a network and determines if the string is a palindrome or not.
 If it is a palindrome the string “This is a palindrome!” is returned to the client.
 However, if the string is found to not be a palindrome the string “This is not a palindrome” is returned.